 Secondly, Seth Bernardete points out that the horse “first occurs as an example of a thumoeidetic animal whose human usefulness depends on rule;” so perhaps the maker of the bit and bridle, as the figure who stands between the first version of three removes and the third, is Plato’s hint that the mimetic artist is properly made into one who knows (from originally being third from the king) only after bit and bridle have been made for the horses of her soul.
 The soul has parts whose usefulness depends on rule, but these parts can only be bridled by (or perhaps are best bridled by) the third figure of the three removes: the flutist who knows.
 It is mimêsis which is the bridling phutourgos in every culture.
 This bridle cannot be painted, but it must be invented.
 The mimetic artist is the bridle maker for the thumotic and epithumotic parts of the soul.
-The alogos flute itself is a bit and bridle for a human being, a being originally alogos who can be at any of the three positions on the scale of the three removes.
+The alogos flute itself is a bit and bridle for a human being, a being originally alogos who can come to be at any of the three positions on the scale of the three removes.
 But this artist only rises to the top level of the three removes—really knowing—through using a bit and bridle herself.
 This is what the flutist must know how to do before she gives orders for her instrument’s making.

-The flutist then, the one who knows—even though not using words—still breathes forth an order; her breath is the music, which expresses the shape of her well bridled soul.
+The flutist then, the one who knows—even though not using words—still breathes forth an order; her breath is the music, which expresses the shape of her well-bridled soul.
 Thus, even souls that merely mirror her music, are filled with the beauty and order that comes to it from the artist who knows, the still human, but almost divine phutourgos.
 Such a crafter of plausible cures to every sort of soul might well put this task at the head of her life, certainly does make useful mêchanê, and shapes every way of life.
 To think that knowing the flute’s use means knowing how to make a variety of imitative bird calls on it, as Annas presumes Plato’s argument about the imitative artist works, is as “tacky,” “philistine” and “fatuous” as she claims Plato’s arguments are here.
 Rather, by paying attention to how Plato plays his flute, we hear how to defend the flute-player.